Join The Best Hacking Community Worldwide | Hack The Box

 Updated 6 paths from the index

-, allowing us to run Git commands and examine the files.
+The git-dumper tool successfully dumps the repository into a directory named dev, allowing us to run Git commands and examine the files.

-, an Apache configuration file that can be used for various administrative functions such as redirecting traffic, blocking users, and password-protecting directories.
+Among the files, we find .htaccess, an Apache configuration file that can be used for various administrative functions such as redirecting traffic, blocking users, and password-protecting directories.
 This file might contain valuable information for bypassing access restrictions or understanding the server configuration.

 └─$ ls -la